yosefther/problem-solving-and-implementation/linkedList/explain-linked-list.md

   //TODO : ADD IMGE FOR LINKEDLIST

 # FUNCTION EXPLAIN
+In this section, we explain the core functions implemented in the LinkedList class.
+These functions enable essential operations like adding elements, checking if the list is empty, and clearing the list.
+Each function is designed to perform a specific task, ensuring modular and reusable code.
 # Add(T data)
 This method is used to add a new node or value at the start of the LinkedList.
 - A new node containing the specified data is created.